raphael-group/FRLC/README.md

 url={https://openreview.net/forum?id=hGgkdFF2hR}
 }
 ```
 Development of this repository is ongoing.
-The original files and experiments from the submission are also available on OpenReview.
+The original files and experiments from the submission are also available on OpenReview for reproducibility.